somasis/musl-wiki/faq.md

 the built-in fts from glibc; anything using fts is either already including its own copy (there is a canonical BSD version and gnulib has it too), or is hopelessly broken on glibc and the maintainers are just unaware of that fact.
-So including it in musl would not help nything at this time.
+So including it in musl would not help anything at this time.
 If glibc bug 15838 is fixed by adding an fts64 interface in glibc, we could consider supporting it with a matching ABI in musl, but it seems more likely that glibc will just deprecate this interface.